swiftlang/swift-evolution/proposals/NNNN-inline-array-sugar.md

 Note that `*` is an existing operator, and may lead to ambiguity in fuure when expressions can be used to determine the size: `[5 * N * Int]`. `x` is clearer in this case: `[5 * N x Int]`.
 It also avoids parsing ambiguity, as the grammar does not allow two identifiers in succession.
 But it would be less clear if `x` also appeared as an identifier: `[5 * x x Int]` (which is not yet permitted but may be in future use cases).

+This becomes more important if the future direction of a value equivalent is pursued. `[2 * 2 * 2]` could be interpreted as `[2, 2, 2, 2]`, `[4, 4,]`, or `[8]`.

+Since `x` cannot follow another identifier today, `[x x Int]` is unambiguous,[^type] but would clearly be hard to read.
+This is likely a hypothetical concern rather than a practical one.
+While `x` is used often in scratch code for a local variable, a more meaningful name is usually preferable, and this would be especially the case if it is found being used for the size of an array literal.
+In addition, while `i`, `j`, or `n` are often legitimate counters that might be suited to the size of an array, `x` is generally not used for such things.

+[^type]: or even `[x x x]`, since `x` can be a type name, albeit one that defies Swift's naming conventions.

 Another thing to consider is how that separator looks in the fully inferred version, which tend to start to look a little like ascii diagrams:

 ```